 Not supported. (because Office RT does not support macros of any kind)

-You can use Systems2win on tablets that run Windows 8 (rather than Windows RT) —
+You can use Systems2win on tablets that run Windows 8 or higher, (rather than Windows RT) —

 as explained in the 'Tablets' section below.

 When you purchase a 1-year lease of Office 365, you can install any (or multiple) versions of Office.

 Systems2win must be installed on Windows 7 or higher..

 Word templates work with any version of Word.